Tjmahir20/HeatSense-Activity-Aware-Heat-Safety-Advisor/README.md

 This file is **not** a substitute for official agency publications or site-specific occupational health programs.

+**AI coding assistance**

+Cursor was used for coding help, logic formulation during the development.

 **References**

 - Bernard, T. E., & Iheanacho, I. (2015).
 Heat index and adjusted temperature as surrogates for wet bulb globe temperature to screen for occupational heat stress.
 Journal of Occupational and Environmental Hygiene, 12(5), 323–333. https://doi.org/10.1080/15459624.2014.989365